samaea/Image-Recognizer-Bot-Workshop/README.md

 ### 2. Deploy our bot to Azure
   >In order to speak with our bot outside of our over channels such as Teams
-  1. Find out the location of your bot by clicking on the **Home** icon and reviewing the **Location** column.
+  1. Find out the location of your bot by clicking on the **Home** icon and reviewing the **Location** column. **Take note of this, e.g. in a Notepad**.
 E.g. C:/Users/hussel/ImageRecognizerBot

       ![Bot Framework Composer - Home](./images/bf-composer-13.png)

   1. We will also need to know the Azure Subscription Id of the subscription we will deploy our bot to:-

-      - Switch back to the browser where you have the Azure Portal already logged OR navigate to https://portal.azure.com
+      - Switch back to the browser tab where you have the Azure Portal already opened OR navigate to https://portal.azure.com
       - In the Search Bar type in **Subscriptions** and click on **Subscriptions** from the dropdown menu
       - Find your subscription you want to use and take note of the **Subscription Id**, you will need this in the next step.